 2. Using current users to attract new ones

-Everyone wants viral growth, but how to acquire it?
+Everyone wants viral growth, but how do acquire it?
 As more people sign up, a user receives more excellent value, one of the most potent methods to create exponential development.
-For example, Slack has a natural motivation to grow by network effects: the more individuals on the team’s membership, the easier it is to centralize communication.
+For example, Slack has a natural motivation to grow through network effects: the more individuals on the team, the easier it is to centralize communication.
 Other methods of viral growth include referral systems that reward customers for referring new users with more features or use quotas.
 As an example of a highly effective referral scheme, Wealthfront offers free membership for every new user they refer.

 3. Improving self-serve purchasing experiences

-A team’s conversion funnel will become more efficient if a company optimizes buying experience for electronic shopping that does not require sales contacts.
-The first step is to improve price and packaging so that clients feel pressured to make buying decisions independently and design the website so that the checkout process seems well-informed and light.
+A team’s conversion funnel will become more efficient if a company optimizes the buying experience for electronic shopping that does not require sales contacts.
+The first step is to improve price and packaging so that clients feel pressured to make buying decisions independently, and to design the website so that the checkout process seems well-informed and light.